themeblvd/theme-blvd-post-to-page-link/readme.txt

 === Theme Blvd Post-to-Page Link ===
 Contributors: themeblvd
 Tags: breadcrumbs, themeblvd
-Requires at least: 3.2
-Tested up to: 3.3.1
 Stable tag: 1.0.1

 Link a post to a page to effect its breadcrumb trail when using a Theme Blvd theme.